shnarazk/splr/README.md

 - compile-time selection of a variant of *Learning Rate Based Branching* with *Reason Side Rewarding* and EVSIDS
 - *chronological backtrack* aka *chronoBT*
 - Glucose-like heuristics adaptation
-- CaDiCaL-like extended phase saving
+- CaDiCaL-like extended phase saving (not activated by default)

 *Many thanks to SAT researchers.*